Roopa2002D/Gender-detection-and-age-estimation-using-AI-ML-/README.md

 gender_deploy.prototxt, gender_net.caffemodel

-Note:caffemodels files are bigger in size so i will url code.
+Note:caffemodels files are bigger in size so i will url code. i upload the these in google drive so you can access directly from drive itself. given the specific code to access the model the file name is model.py